-Court records are presumptively open to the public.
-Unless restricted by statute or court order, the sealing of civil cases is highly discouraged.
-In extraordinary circumstances, a judge may order a case to be sealed by granting a party's motion or sua sponte.
+The Court records of the court are presumptively open to the public.
+The sealing of new and pending civil cases is highly discouraged.
+Unless restricted by statute or court order, the public shall have access to all documents filed with the court and to all court proceedings.
+On motion of a party and a showing of good cause, sealing of civil cases is highly discouraged.
+In extraordinary circumstances, a judge may order a case to be sealed.